Setup checklist

 2. Send me your account details

-Your subscription is the container your app's resources and billing live in.
+Your subscription is the account everything your app uses gets created in, and the one Microsoft bills.
 I need a couple of IDs from it to get started.

 - In the Azure Portal, search for Subscriptions and open yours.